The best local movers for Seattle to Newark moves

 - Newark is considered to be less safe than Seattle with a score of 24.76 vs Seattle’s 49.23.

-- Air quality in Newark is good, and in Seattle it's good.
+- Air quality in Newark is Good, and in Seattle it’s Good.

 - HOA rules: Be sure to review your community or HOA guidelines before moving day to avoid any surprises or delays.

 - State licensing: In New Jersey, the New Jersey Division of Consumer Affairs handles the regulation of in-state moving companies.
 The state’s Division of Consumer Affairs works to ensure that warehousemen (public storage companies) and public movers provide safe, reliable, and ethical services while adhering to all relevant state rules and regulations.
-Double-check that the moving company is properly licensed before you hire them.
+Always verify licensing details before committing to a mover.

-- State regulator: You can check the status of a New Jersey moving license through the state's public utilities commission.
+- State regulator: You can verify a New Jersey moving license and its status through the state’s public utilities commission.

 - Moving Permits: New Jersey doesn’t require moving permits, but it’s still a good idea to check local parking rules before your move-in day.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Newark.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Newark.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Released Value Protection is the most economical option as it incurs no cost.
 It is provided by movers at no additional charge, but the coverage is minimal.
 Under this option, no more than 60 cents per pound per article is the responsibility of the mover.
 For example, if a delicate china set weighing 20 pounds is lost or damaged by the mover, only $12 (60 cents x 20 pounds) would be received.
-If coverage for the full value of your items is needed, consultation with the moving company you're hiring for other options or a third-party insurance provider is recommended.
+If coverage for the full value of your items is needed, consultation with the moving company you’re hiring for other options or a third-party insurance provider is recommended.

-- Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.
+- Moving checklist: Follow our moving checklist to keep your move organized and stress-free.

 Where to live in Newark